inkytonik/skink/Vagrant.md

       unknown:               6
       Score:                11 (max: 22)

-    In order to get HTML and CSV tables, run table-generator 'results/benchmark.2016-10-14_0304.results.skink17.Skink simple.xml.bz2'

 The BenchExec results, log files etc can be found in the results sub-directory.

+The script will continue with another benchexec run to validate the witnesses.
+The output will be similar to that above.
+The witness validation results will be placed in the results-witness sub-direction and output from CPAchecker will be in the output sub-directory.

-You can also use the program table-generator to produce a HTML table report from the results files.
-BenchExec will print out the command to use at the end of the run (see the last line of the example above).
+bench also uses the program table-generator and a merging Python script to produce a single HTML table report from the verification and validation results files.
+The script will print out the name of this HTML file at the end of its run.

 * Run BenchExec on specific tasks

 You can supply an argument to the bench script to just run on particular benchmark tasks, as in

-    ./bench --tasks Loops
+    ./bench -t Loops

+to just run on the SV-COMP Loops category.

+* Setting up test tasks

+The repository contains a task set file `Test.set` which you can use to easily set up runs that don't involve all of a real SV-COMP task set.
+E.g., by making the contents of `Test.set` the following two lines:

+    ../sv-benchmarks/c/loops/array_false-unreach-call_true-termination.i
+    ../sv-benchmarks/c/loops/array_true-unreach-call_true-termination.i

+you can run

+    ./bench -t Test

+to just run a test on those two benchmark files.

 * Run Skink on a single benchmark file